 Save money and learn how to buy used woodworking tools!
 We’ll see what questions to ask, where to look for used tools for sale, how to negotiate, and more!

-If you’re just starting to build DIY furniture, many times you don’t have the tools needed to build a project.
-Assembling a tool collection can be an expensive proposition.
-Buying used tools is a great way to build your tool collection without busting your budget.
-Today, I’m sharing the dos and don’ts of buying used tools.
+Many times, as beginners, we don’t have all of the tools we need to build our DIY projects.
+Assembling a tool collection can be expensive.
+Buying used hand and power tools is a great way to build our tool collection without busting our budget.
+Today, I’m sharing the dos and don’ts of buying used woodworking tools.

 What I am suggesting is, sometimes it’s best to save until you have the money to get the best tool.
 Do your research, read reviews, ask fellow DIYers for their recommendations and then weigh your options.